Nissan Institute of Japanese Studies

 Please click on the thumbnails below to enlarge:

-There is a seminar room and several student workrooms on the ground floor - there is level access to all of these rooms.
+• There are 4 small student workrooms on the ground floor.
+There is step free access to all of them.

 Please click on the thumbnails below to enlarge: